AVEVA/CONNECT-data-services-developer-docs/README.md

-# AVEVA Data Hub Docs
+# AVEVA Data Hub Developer Documentation

 AVEVA Data Hub is an AVEVA Connect application for storing, retrieving, and analyzing sequentially indexed data.
 This repository contains the documentation for AVEVA Data Hub.
-## Notes

-This repository is forked from the [OSIsoft Cloud Services documentation repository](https://github.com/osisoft/OCS-Docs).
-Updates from this upstream repository are synced to the AVEVA Data Hub documentation repository periodically.

-AVEVA Data Hub is a rebranding of OSIsoft Cloud Services.
-When AVEVA completes this rebrand, the OSIsoft Cloud Services documentation repository will be retired, and the AVEVA Data Hubs documentation repository will supercede it at a date to be determined.
+This developer documentation includes a developer guide and API reference about using the AVEVA Data Hub API.

 ## License